-Have you ever wondered how much does cost to study abroad in Europe for a semester?
+Have you ever wondered how much does cost to study abroad in Europe for 6 months?

 Now that I’m finally nestled back home in Singapore, I can complete my final tabulation of my exchange expenses.

 I understand that travel expenses and living expenses are both very subjective.
-Many study abroad students are always perplexed as to how much to budget for Europe, or wondering if they should go to Europe as it is expensive since everything is 1.5 times more than Singapore, in €.
+Many study abroad students are always perplexed as to how much to budget for Europe for 6 months, or wondering if they should go to Europe as it is expensive since everything is 1.5 times more than Singapore, in €.

-So with my experience doing an exchange in Europe from January to June 2015, I hope that my expenditure can provide some insight to those on the way to their very own exchange!
+So with my experience doing an exchange in Europe in 6 months from January to June 2015, I hope that my expenditure can provide some insight to those on the way to their very own exchange!

 All $ is stated in SGD.

-How much money did I spend in total doing an exchange in Europe for 6 months?
+How much money should you budget for an exchange in Europe for 1 semester?

 The figure may not surprise you, as there are many travellers out there who’ve successfully travelled with little.
 For me, though, it comes as an astonishment.

-Well, I did set out on this exchange wanting (or rather, having) to travel on a budget.
+I set out on this exchange wanting (or rather, having) to travel on a budget.
+I am not born with a silver spoon, but earned every penny on my own.
 Sailing to the European soil for the first time meant being ambitious and excited about my travel plans across Europe.

-I did not spent lavishly most of the time I was abroad, except for special occasions (like when WL and I were celebrating our anniversary in Greece) and rich experiences (such as experiencing the Sound of Music tour in Salzburg, or visiting Mount Titlis in summer and realizing that there’s still snow!).
+I did not spent lavishly most of the time I was abroad, except for special occasions (like when WL and I were celebrating our anniversary in Greece) and rich experiences (such as experiencing the Sound of Music tour in Salzburg, or visiting Mount Titlis and realizing that there’s still snow in summer!).

-I have diligently kept track of every single expense, from transport tickets to tipping, shopping & tours.
-This figure thus also includes my shopping, which was done mainly in 2 locations- Amsterdam, during the great winter sale (end Jan) and in the UK.
+I diligently kept track of every single expense, from transport tickets to tipping, shopping & tours.
+This figure thus also includes my shopping, which was done mainly in 2 locations – Amsterdam, during the great winter sale (end Jan) and in the UK.

 A sample of my expense excel sheet is shown below.